StevensND/ghidra-port-mods-guide/Ghidra/SetupGhidra.md

 ![imagen](https://i.gyazo.com/204fc945610c663fedfc4c3d0741bc7c.png)

 2. Get [SwitchLoader](https://github.com/StevensND/Ghidra-Switch-Loader/releases) and place it somewhere you can find it easily.
 Don’t unzip it.
 It’s not neccesary.
 Remember to install Java JDK too.

+> [!NOTE]
+If you want to know how to compile Switch Loader on your own PC, [HERE'S THE VIDEO TUTORIAL](https://www.youtube.com/watch?v=qZl6JnniSxo)

 3. On Ghidra click on File -> Install Extensions and click on the "+ icon".
 Search for the .zip file (SwitchLoader) and click on OK and install it.
 It should look like this: